snap-one/docs-driverworks-proxyprotocol/source/includes/90_security_partition_protocol_notifications/_99-SECURITYSYSTEMCONTROLLERPARTITIONPROTOCOLNOTIFICATIONS.md

-## SECURITY SYSTEM CONTROLLER PARTITION PROTOCOL NOTIFICATIONS
+## SECURITY PARTITION PROTOCOL NOTIFICATIONS

 The following Notifications are supported by the Security System Controller Partition: